charcharmasonjar/tweeter/README.md

 ![gif of tweet posting](https://github.com/charcharmasonjar/tweeter/blob/master/public/images/tweet.gif)

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter was an exercise in honing my HTML, CSS, JS, jQuery and AJAX front-end skills, and my Node, Express and MongoDB back-end skills.

-The starter code this project was built from is found here: https://github.com/lighthouse-labs/tweeter
+The starter code for this project is found here: https://github.com/lighthouse-labs/tweeter

 ## Getting Started